ghelleks/resilience/resilience.md

 By encouraging a self-aware and deliberative process, our leaders will be better able to articulate their mission to stakeholders, and make more informed decisions about the issues introduced later in the coursework.

+Some example discussions are included below:
 </div>

-* **What's your appetite?**
+**What's your appetite?**
-    * Is this a hobby, or do you want to do this full-time?
+:   Is this a hobby, or do you want to do this full-time?
-    * How much money would keep you from working on this ever again?
+:   How much money would keep you from working on this ever again?
-    * Do you love the project, the people, or the mission?
+:   Do you love the project, the people, or the mission?

-* **What's your exit?**
+**What's your exit?**
-    * Are you time-bound?
+:   Are you time-bound?
-    * Are you milestone-bound?
+:   Are you milestone-bound?
-    * Using regret as a compass.
+:   Using regret as a compass.

 ## Products & Services